DAVID J. WILLIS ATTORNEY

 "As Is" in the Real World

 Generally speaking, "as is" transactions as a means of avoiding seller disclosure are problematic at best and should be avoided.
 No one, especially juries, likes a liar–whether the lie is by commission or omission.
 The best advice an attorney can give a seller is disclose, disclose, disclose.
-If an "as is" clause is going to be included in a contract, the seller should get a real estate attorney to draft it.
+If an "as is" clause is going to be included in a contract, it should be in bold and all caps.
+The seller should get a real estate attorney to draft it.

 Investor clients often ask, "Can they sue me if . . . ?"
 For lots of reasons, this is the wrong question, since anyone can sue anyone for anything and incur little or no liability for doing so, at least in this country.
-The better approach is to deter suits in the first place by being open and above-board.
+The better approach–since lawsuits are so very expensive–is to deter suits in the first place by being open and above-board.

 Information in this article is proved for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is expressly retained in writing to do so.